 informed should a switch occur, so please check the ingredient

 To ensure food safety, the FDA recommends the following as minimum internal cooking temperatures:

 Steak and Pork 145° F (rest cooked meat, 3 minutes) |

 Ground Turkey 165° F |

 Peel husk off corn and carefully remove kernels from cob.

 Core tomato and cut into ¼" dice.

-Stem, seed, and remove ribs jalapeño.
+Stem jalapeño, seed, and remove ribs.
 Cut into ¼" dice.
-Be sure to wash hands and cutting board after jalapeño.
+Be sure to wash hands and cutting board after working with jalapeño.

-Pat salmon dry, and season flesh side with ¼ tsp. salt and a pinch of pepper.
+Pat salmon dry, and season flesh-side with a pinch of salt and a pinch of pepper.

 Make the Tostada Shells